Compounding Equity Screen: Tested on 14 Exchanges, Five Beat Their Local Benchmarks

 Takeaway

 Data: Ceta Research (FMP financial data warehouse), 2000-2025.
 Returns in local currency per exchange.
+Benchmarks: local price-return indices (exclude dividends).
 Full methodology: METHODOLOGY.md.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.

 References